Cosmo/Clippy/README.md

 # Clippy

-Yes, Clippy from Microsoft is back — on macOS!
+Yes, Clippy from Microsoft Office is back — on macOS!

 Clippy can be moved around (drag with mouse) and be animated (right-click).